Use Juno with Next.js

 Add an insert

-function to persist a document.
+function to persist a document as well.

 "use client";